trexaiimae/Cypress-Demo/README.md

 ## Demo Workflow

 This demo showcases my automated **Cypress(JavaScript)** test script for an e-commerce application:
+Automated basic UI workflows using Cypress with simple tests for login, navigation, and form validation.

 **Add products dynamically to the cart**